GateLens: A Reasoning-Enhanced LLM Agent for Automotive Software Release Analytics

-The agent's primary function is to map natural language queries into formal RA expressions, enhancing LLM reasoning through structured decomposition~\cite{khot2022decomposed}.
-This approach extends traditional chain-of-thoughts (CoT)~\cite{wei2022chain} reasoning by constraining the model to think within a formal system framework~\cite{zhang2023igniting}.
-Instead of generating free-form solutions, the agent must express analytics through a limited set of standard operations: selection, projection, union, set difference, cartesian product, and rename as basic operations, as well as derived operations such as join, intersection, and division and complemented by aggregation functions like average, minimum, maximum, sum, and count.
+The agent's primary function is to map natural language queries into formal RA expressions, enhancing LLM reasoning through structured decomposition~\citep{khot2022decomposed}.
+This approach extends traditional Chain-of-Thoughts (CoT)~\citep{wei2022chain} reasoning by constraining the model to think within a formal system framework~\citep{zhang2023igniting}.
+Instead of generating free-form solutions, the agent must express analytics using standard relational algebra notations through a limited set of standard operations: selection, projection, union, set difference, cartesian product, and rename as basic operations, as well as derived operations such as join, intersection, and division and complemented by aggregation functions like average, minimum, maximum, sum, and count.

 By limiting operations to this standard set, the agent effectively handles ambiguous queries through formal translation, ensures technical precision, and prevents deviation from analytical requirements.
 The formal nature of RA enables query optimization, which the agent incorporates by prioritizing data reduction operations early in the expression chain.
 This optimization strategy involves applying filters first, then performing expensive operations on the reduced dataset, thereby minimizing processing time and resource utilization.